thiagobarbosa/github-issues-on-google-tasks/README.md

    ![Menu](assets/image1.png)

-Start by clickin on the menu `Setup -> Create setup`.
+It might take up to a minute for this menu to appear.
+When it does, start by clickin on the menu `Setup -> Create setup`.
 You will be prompted to input the following 5 environment variables for the script to work:

 - Your Github key
 - Your Github username